A guide to credit card APR

 Let’s say your credit card has an APR of 20%.
 If you borrow £1,000 and don’t pay any of it back, it will cost you £200 in interest over the course of a year.
 To find the monthly interest rate, you simply divide the APR by 12.

 This is a very basic example to show you how APR works in principle.
-In reality, it’s a little more complicated than that because of compound interest, other fees and how much of the debt is outstanding.
+In reality, it’s a little more complicated because of compound interest, other fees and how much of the debt is outstanding.

 What is representative APR on a credit card?

 To advertise the representative rate, the lender needs to offer it to at least 51% of customers who successfully apply.
-Other customers are likely to be charged a higher rate (assuming they’re offered one at all).
-Not everyone applying for credit has, in the eyes of a lender, the same chance of managing their credit effectively.
-Having a good credit rating means you're more likely to get the representative APR.
+Other customers could be charged a higher rate, assuming they’re offered one at all.

 What’s not included in representative credit card APR?

-The representative APR only includes compulsory charges you’ll have to pay back.
-It doesn't include fees or charges for late payments, going over your credit limit or returned payments, for example.
+It also only includes compulsory charges you’ll have to pay back.
+It doesn’t include fees or charges for late payments, going over your credit limit or returned payments, for example.

 Why could a rate of interest vary from what I actually pay back?

-While representative APR helps you compare cards, the rate you see might not match up with what a card actually costs you.
+While representative APR helps you compare cards, the rate you see might not match what a card actually costs you.
 That will depend on how you use the card and how much you can repay each month.
-Representative APR assumes that you spend the full £1,200 on the first day, then don’t spend anything else on the card.

 Credit card providers will often try to tempt you in with rewards credit cards or cashback cards.
-You should be honest with yourself about whether these are going to work for you in the long run, or whether you’d be better going for a card offering a more competitive APR rate or another type of benefit.
-To avoid any surprises when it comes to charges, it’s important to read the terms and conditions of your credit card with care.
+You should be honest with yourself about whether these are going to work for you in the long run.

 Where can I compare credit cards?